top of page

 Velan Soubaya, RMT

-Velan has called Hamilton home since 2014.
-He is from a French Island called Reunion, where he spent the first 18 years of his life.
-Next he moved to Mainland France for a few years, and then continued his journey to Canada.
-Velan is fluent in French and is happy to welcome you in either language.
+I have called Hamilton home since 2014.
+I am from a French Island called Reunion, where I spent the first 18 years of my life.
+I then moved to Metropolitan France for a couple years, and ultimately continued my journey to Canada.
+I am fluent in French and am happy to welcome you in either language.

 Velan pic_edited.jpg